-The following types of manuscripts are considered for peer-reviewed publication in Atmospheric Chemistry and Physics (ACP) and its discussion forum Atmospheric Chemistry and Physics Discussions (ACPD): research articles, review articles, technical notes, commentaries, and special issue introduction or overview articles as detailed below.
+The following types of manuscripts can be considered for peer-reviewed publication in Atmospheric Chemistry and Physics (ACP) and its discussion forum Atmospheric Chemistry and Physics Discussions (ACPD): research articles, review articles, technical notes, commentaries, and special issue introduction or overview articles as detailed below.

 - Research Articles report substantial new results and conclusions from scientific investigations of atmospheric properties, and processes within the scope of the journal.
 Please note that the journal scope is focused on studies with general implications for atmospheric science rather than investigations which are primarily of local interest.